williscool/modern_js_app/design_notes.md

 ## p0

-- and that you can't invalid and you can input valid input (would just test this in a seperate unit test)
+- there will be a gdax service at `gdax.ts` and that will use `utils` the process the response from the gdax api . the service should also handle errors and such
+- test quote algo
+- On load I would have loading thing that tells the user we are getting product types
+- Use curency hash to build what is in the base and quote currrency dropdowns
 - (mock the api respone json to test our algorithm with)
 - use this to help spec https://www.educative.io/collection/5668639101419520/5649050225344512 also think of edge cases and such
-- hit the api. copy resp with chrome `copy` use it to make mock data to test algorithm on
-- make sure we've got some kind of loading animation
+- make sure we've got some kind of loading animation for when it is processing for the quote
 - let user know we are crunching data once we get it back if it takes  a while
 - You should also write unit tests to ensure the logic functions correctly.
 - The application should consist of a single form that accepts 4 inputs and displays 3 outputs.